bangert/ng-oauth2/README.md

 OauthProvider.redirectOnLogout(true);                       //Whether or not to redirect after logging out (Default = true)
 ```

-ng-oauth2 will create a number of functions on the rrot scope that you may use in your partials.
+ng-oauth2 will create a number of functions on the root scope that you may use in your partials.
 An example implementation is below

 ```html
 <div>